Top tips for how you can help yourself

 Engage with others

 As you start to feel a little stronger you may want to start socialising a little more.
 Bereavement organisations such as Cruse1 often run drop-in clinics or friendship groups where people who are going through bereavement can meet up and share their experiences and offer support to one another.
-In some cases, people can go on to develop long-term friendships with others who they meet in the group.

 Some people prefer to meet people by starting a new hobby or returning to a previous interest.
 If there is something new that you’ve always felt like having a go at, now might be the time to do it.